looker-open-source/block-cortex-demand-sensing/README.md

-**IMPORTANT: This repository will be deprecated on Mar 19, 2025.
+**IMPORTANT: This repository is deprecated as of Mar 19, 2025.
 This solution will no longer be supported.**

 <h1><span style="color:#2d7eea">Google Cloud Cortex Framework for SAP</span></h1>